Mixture of Soft Prompts for Controllable Data Generation: Experimental Setup

 \subsection{Baseline Methods}

-\paragraph{Teacher Model} We use \backbonemodel~\citep{chung22flant5} as our base model for generating data.
-For a fair comparison, we use the exact same model as the LLM used to directly make predictions in both in-context and prompt-tuning setups.

-\paragraph{Student Model} GODEL~\cite{peng22godel} serves as our smaller downstream LLM, which starts with a T5 backbone~\cite{raffel20t5} and is fine-tuned on dialogue related data.
+\paragraph{Direct Prediction} We use FLAN-T5 XXL \citep{chung22flant5} as our base model for generating data.
+GODEL~\cite{peng22godel} serves as our smaller downstream LLM, which starts with a T5 backbone~\cite{raffel20t5} and is fine-tuned on dialogue related data.
 At just 770M parameters, the student model contains roughly 15 times fewer parameters than the teacher.
+For a fair comparison, we use the exact same model again to make direct predictions with a prompt-tuning-only setup.

+We also compare against billion-parameter models optimized through in-context learning and chain-of-thought prompting~\cite{cot_neurips_2022}, namely GPT-3.5-turbo and GPT-4~\footnote{Due to the high cost of using GPT-4, we run experiments for just one domain per dataset.}.
+The in-context learning prompt consists of four components: an instruction prefix; a comprehensive list of domain-specific attributes; relevant meta-data; and five question-answer exemplars.
+The exemplars are selected based on the frequency of their attributes across the dataset, with the top-ranked candidates chosen as representative examples.
+The instruction prefix was manually prompt engineering across dozens of attempts to ensure fairness.
+We perform chain-of-thought prompting by breaking apart the task into 3 steps.
+First, we ask the model to predict the domain of the sentence.
+Next, we have the model think about what attribute types are present in the utterance.
+Finally, we have the LLM directly predict the attribute values of the given input.

 \paragraph{Data Augmentation} To improve upon the vanilla student model, we augment the few-shot data with various techniques.
-We first try the very simple Easy Data Augmentation (EDA)~\citep{wei19eda} which randomly drop and swap tokens.
+We first try the very simple Easy Data Augmentation (EDA)~\citep{wei19eda} which randomly drops and swaps tokens.
 We also consider masked in-filling~\citep{kobayashi18infill} that masks out certain portions of text and uses a BERT model to fill them back in.
 We also look into BART-large model~\cite{lewis20bart} trained on paraphrase corpora~\citep{brockett05mrpc, zhang2019paws}.
 Finally, we also compare against round-trip translation (RTT) across five pivot languages~\citep{sennrich16backtranslation}.
 These techniques all generate diverse data, but may not be accurate since they have no mechanism to enforce attribute labels to appear in the synthesized data.